 Truth be told, sometimes you have to vote with your wallet, or your feet (which is it?)
 Now don’t get me wrong…I thought the SteamBrew technology was an AWESOME concept…getting the French press experience in a single cup machine….but it looks like people are getting steamed up instead 🙁

-Anyway, we understand your frustration and created this post to let you know what’s been going on….Any further updates I will happy to share!
+Anyway, we understand your frustration and created this post to let you know what’s been going on…Any further updates I will be happy to share!